Am-Americium/UIUC-Purdue/README.md

-# UIUC
+# UIUC/Purdue
-Repository for files and revisions produced during my time at the University of Illinois
+Repository for files and revisions produced during my time as a graduate research assistant at the University of Illinois at Urbana-Champaign and Purdue University